 Ashley River Park

-Schematic design and permitting are underway for Ashley River Park.
-The unique 85 acre riverfront property will offer something for all ages and abilities with major features including trails, fishing pond, pavilion, picnic shelters, playground, splash fountain, dog parks, ropes course, climbing wall, festival lawn and kayak launch.
-Construction is projected to commence in early 2018 with a 9 month construction period.
+The unique 85 acre riverfront property will offer something for all ages and abilities with primary features that include trails, fishing pond, pavilion, picnic shelters, playground, splash fountain, dog parks, ropes course, climbing wall, festival lawn and kayak launch.

 Pine Trace Natural Area

-Preliminary investigative work has been completed for Pine Trace Natural Area and master planning and regulatory work are underway.
-This 300+ acre natural area will provide a forested oasis featuring trails, a pond, disc golf course, picnic shelter, outdoor classroom, dog run, and will be the northern anchor for the Eagle Chandler Bridge Creek Multiuse Path.
+A conceptual master plan for Pine Trace has been completed and the wetland permit for the site has been issued.
+This 300+ acre natural area will provide a forested oasis featuring trails, a pond, disc golf course, picnic shelter, outdoor classroom, dog parks, and will be the northern anchor for the Eagle Chandler Bridge Creek Multiuse Path.
 Development of design and construction documents will begin in Summer 2020.

 Ashley River Blue Trail

-Construction of a new canoe and kayak launch on the upper reaches of the Ashley Scenic River is anticipated to kickoff in early September 2017.
-The new access site, located at the front of Ashley River Park and adjacent to Bacon's Bridge, will provide new public access to a unique stretch of river suitable for beginners and experienced paddlers alike.
+The Ashley River Blue Trail Howard Bridgman Access at Bacon's Bridge opened to the public on December 2nd, 2017.
+The new access site, located at the front of Ashley River Park, provides public access to a unique stretch of river suitable for beginners and experienced paddlers alike.
 As future plans for additional upstream access come to fruition, adventurers will be able to utilize a series of regular public launching points for trips of varying lengths from the headwaters of the Ashley River all the way to Charleston Harbor!
 Maps of the Ashley River Blue Trail are available by contacting Burt Connelly.
 Visit the Ashley River Access page for additional information on the blue trail.